comp-medchem/LigExtract/README.md

 ![](docs/sources/images/scheme_app_nologo.png)

+## Dependencies

+LigExtract has been developed on Linux and written in Python 3.
+It requires PyMol to be installed.

+Depending on the system, you might have trouble running pymol from within LigExtract's conda env.
+You can run the command below, once you activated the conda env, to check if pymol can be used properly.

+    pymol -cq

 ## Running LigExtract

 **1.** git clone LigExtract into your home directory.
 Make ligextract.sh and build_dependencies.sh inside of bin executable (i.e. chmod 755 *.sh).
 Add path to LigExtract/bin to your $PATH.